 Members' Activities

 Colin Hart described the Sustrans route between Dover and Folkestone as unfit for use on a normal road bike.
-Alan Joyce said that Sustrans's finances had reduced, and that the route had been damaged further by off-road motor bikes, a source of continual complaint to Dover District Council.
+Alan Joyce said that Sustrans's finances had reduced so the route is not maintained, and that the route had been damaged further by off-road motor bikes, a source of continual complaint to Dover District Council.
 Agreed Paul Spooner to contact Dover District Council to discuss our concerns.

 KC circulated copies of photographs of the newly refurbished cycle path in Park Farm Road (Copy attached).
 Agreed JL to send a message of thanks to KCC for responding to our request.

-David Taylor confirmed that the Sprucer would clear the cycle path between Shorncliffe Road and Cheriton Road very soon.
-Jean Baker suggested that a donation to the Sprucer would be appropriate, given that he had recently turned his attention to clearing bridleways.
+David Taylor confirmed that the Sprucers would clear the cycle path between Shorncliffe Road and Cheriton Road very soon.
+Jean Baker suggested that a donation to the Sprucers would be appropriate, given that he had recently turned his attention to clearing bridleways.
 Agreed that a donation of £580 be made to the Crowdfunding scheme to support the work of the Sprucer.

 AOB